 Performances allow innovation in multiple areas of artistic expression.
 Performances can include music, dance, readings, dramatic works and more.
 Click here for the 2015 Schedule

 Presentations can be on research, projects, capstone experiences, or theory development.
 Presentations are 20 minutes with two scheduled per hour.
 For further information refer to the schedule here.

 A large-format poster is used to graphically present research or other projects in a conference setting.
 Presenters may be either individuals or groups.
+The first 100 posters submitted and approved for participation will be printed at no cost to the participant.
 Meet and talk with the Presenters May 14 from 12:00 – 1:30.
 Posters will also be on display May 14 from 9:30-11:30 am.
 For further information refer to the schedule here.

 For information on poster composition, formatting, and preparation using PowerPoint, please attend one of the following Drop in Clinics.

 |April 23||2:00 - 3:00 PM||LIB 113|